 The worst and best recipes for tiramisù

-We were split into two teams of five people.
+We’re split into two teams of five people.

-“Your task is to prepare a tiramisù”
+“Your task is to prepare a Tiramisù.”

-“But there’s a catch.” the facilitator said.
+“But there’s a catch.” the facilitator says.

-“Shit, why there must always be a catch?!”
+“Shit, why must there always be a catch?!”
 Didn’t say this out loud.

-“One: the person holding the recipe cannot talk, two: the chef will be blindfolded, three: the rest of the participants can’t use their hands."
+“One: the person holding the recipe cannot talk.
+Two: the chef will be blindfolded.
+Three: the rest of the participants can’t use their hands."

 Surprise: there aren't enough ingredients for two tiramisù.

 The realization creates a whole new brand of urgency for both teams.
 What follows is fifteen minutes of Hell's Kitchen, but everybody is Gordon Ramsay but without any cooking skills and both arms tied to his back.

 At the end of the twenty minutes, my team is pretty happy with our soggy mess.
 I wouldn't have had the balls to call that a tiramisù in front of my grandmother, but it was still better than the other group's, which was just poop.